 LOUISVILLE, Ky.
 (WDRB) -- GE Appliance Park will add a high-tech water filtration line to its Louisville plant along with 30 new jobs with the potential to expand.

-In a news release on Wednesday, GE Appliances, a Haier company, said the highly-automated operation will manufacture state-of-the-art water filters for refrigerators.
+At a news conference Wednesday, GE Appliances, a Haier company, said the highly-automated operation will manufacture state-of-the-art water filters for refrigerators.

-"This investment is exactly what advanced manufacturing should look like in America," Bill Good, vice president of Manufacturing for GE Appliances, said in a written statement Wednesday.
+"This investment is exactly what advanced manufacturing should look like in America," Bill Good, vice president of Manufacturing for GE Appliances, said.
 "We're combining cutting-edge automation, digital tools and highly skilled teams to build a manufacturing operation that raises the bar on quality and efficiency."

-GE Appliances said in the release that the new automated line will assemble and package the refrigerator water filters and include "robotic pick-and-place systems guided by machine vision, 100% in-line air leak testing of every filter."
+GE Appliances said that the new fully-automated line will assemble and package the refrigerator water filters and include "robotic pick-and-place systems guided by machine vision, 100% in-line air leak testing of every filter."
+But the company is hiring a skilled team of workers who take material off, put material on and solve all the technical problems in between.

 The company earlier announced a $3 billion investment in U.S. manufacturing over the past five years, reshoring production from China and Mexico and creating hundreds of local jobs.